If you’ve been thinking about renovating your home and searching a few websites, you’ve probably come across the term laminate flooring somewhere.

 - Swell Resistance: Some laminate floors absorb water, and in doing so, they tend to swell up.
-A higher swell resistance is good since that means the flooring will not expand as much after absorbing water.
+Higher swell resistance is good since that means the flooring will not expand as much after absorbing water.
 This also means that the flooring will not expand easily during high temperatures.
-All this adds to durability and longevity of your flooring.
+All this adds to the durability and longevity of your flooring.

 - Water Resistance: The more water resistant your flooring is, the easier it is to maintain.
 If you live in a rainy climate or have spill-prone kids, then find flooring with a high water resistance coefficient.

 - Scratch Resistance: This is especially useful for high-traffic places like offices, nursing homes, and nursery schools, where there is bound to be a lot of foot traffic.

 - Acoustic Performance: Consider the soundproofing capacity of the engineered flooring.
 Higher acoustic performance implies a better capacity for sound absorption, reducing echo and ambient noise.
 This is especially useful in multi-story buildings or houses with high interior noise levels.
 By choosing flooring with good acoustic performance, you can create a quieter, more comfortable living environment.
 This is also an important feature if you’re planning to soundproof your hardwood floors.

 How To Choose Laminate Flooring For Your Interior Design

 If you plan on doing your flooring yourself, there are some things to be noted before you go out and choose your laminate flooring.